 The Company's production facilities have been granted the status of an "Approved Enterprise" under the law, for five separate investment programs, which were approved in February 1991, January 1994, April 1998, May 2000 and January 2005.
-The Company completed its investments according to its first, second, third and forth programs on November 30, 1994, July 1, 1995, December 31, 1999 and October 2004, respectively.
-The Company is in the process of implementing the fifth investment program.
+The Company completed its investments according to its first, second, third, forth and fifth programs on November 30, 1994, July 1, 1995, December 31, 1999, October 2004 and December 2005, respectively.

-According to the provisions of the law, the Company has elected the "Alternative Benefits" track - waiver of grants in return for tax benefits.
-As of December 31, 2004 and 2005, there were no outstanding loans and the right to receive such loans was terminated.
+According to the provisions of the law, the Company has elected the "Alternative Package of Benefits" - waiver of grants in return for tax benefits.

-According to the provisions of the law, income derived from the "Approved Enterprise" programs, under the "Alternative Benefits" track, will be tax-exempt for a period of two years, commencing with the year in which the Company first earns taxable income and subject to corporate taxes at the reduced tax rate of 10%-25%, for an additional period of five to eight years (depending on the percentage of foreign investor ownership in the Company).
+According to the provisions of the law, income derived from the "Approved Enterprise" programs, under the "Alternative Package of Benefits", will be tax-exempt for a period of two years, commencing with the year in which the Company first earns taxable income and subject to corporate taxes at the reduced tax rate of 10%-25%, for an additional period of five to eight years (depending on the percentage of foreign investor ownership in the Company).